jorgenavarroortiz/multitechnology_testbed_v0/readme.md

 You can watch a [video](https://youtu.be/AYZm-uw-ZXU) showing how [scenario 2](https://github.com/jorgenavarroortiz/5g-clarity_testbed_v0#launching-scenario-2-ue---free5gc---proxy) works.

+You can find the patch for linux kernel 5.5 with MPTCP support in the [MPTCP_patches](https://github.com/jorgenavarroortiz/5g-clarity_testbed_v0/tree/main/MPTCP_patches) directory.
+This patch has been submitted to the multipath-tcp.org mailing list following the instructions from [here](https://multipath-tcp.org/pmwiki.php/Developer/SubmitAPatch).

 ## Setting up the virtual environment

 In order to simplify testing with MPTCP, we have developed two Vagrant configurations for the following **scenarios**: